 |Minor back injuries||A few hundred pounds - £9,500||This is awarded based on an assessment of the pain, severity, prognosis and medication required both initially and whilst you were recovering from these injuries.
 A prognosis for full recovery within the space of a few months is usually at the lower end of the scale.|

-You may have seen the words No Win No Fee before, and it is true that many claims companies offer this service.
-The reason we do so is that we believe you should, no matter what your current financial situation is, be able to seek compensation quickly after an accident, and you should not be asked to pay any money upfront for doing so.
-In addition to this, we do not believe you should have to pay out of pocket for a claim that is not successful.
+You may have seen the words No Win No Fee before.
+And many claims companies indeed offer this service.
+So, we believe you should be able to seek compensation quickly after an accident.
+And you should not pay any money upfront for doing so.
+Additionally, we don’t believe you should pay out of pocket for a claim that is not successful.
 When it comes to our claims service, No Win No Fee means exactly that.
-You will not be expected to pay for any legal fees pertaining to your case if it is deemed not to be successful.
+You won’t pay any legal fees for your case if it’s unlikely to be successful.

 This, we believe, benefits you in more than one way.
-Firstly, and most obviously, we will only take on cases that we believe to have a good chance of success, so you’ll know from the beginning that if we take on your case, we will be looking for it to come to a satisfactory conclusion.
-If we do not think your case will be successful, we will explain this to you, along with making you aware of the reasons why we think this way.
-You may face legal bills when you hire a solicitor that charges by the hour, you’ll likely face legal bills regardless of whether your claim is successful.
+Firstly, and most obviously, we will only take on cases that we believe to have a good chance of success.
+So, you will know from the beginning that if we take on your case, it should reach a satisfactory conclusion.
+If we do not think your case will be successful, we will explain this to you.
+And we will make you aware of the reasons why we think this way.
+You may face legal bills when you hire a solicitor charging by the hour, even if you don’t win.

-The second reason we feel you benefit from the No Win No Fee Service is that you’ll know we will be working as hard as possible to secure the largest payout possible for your specific situation.
-We don’t just go for any award, we will be pushing hard for the highest claim award we can, as we know only too well how this will help you after your accident.
+Additionally, we will work as hard as possible to secure the largest payout for your specific situation.
+We don’t just go for any award.
+Indeed, we push hard for the highest claim award we can.
+That’s because we know only too well how this will help you after your accident.

 Whether you are left confused after an accident while changing lanes about who is at fault in the UK, want to find out whether any evidence you have collated after your accident is useful, or simply want to get started with making a claim, we will be happy to assist you.
-The earlier you begin your claim, the earlier it could be concluded, so do not hesitate to call us today, and we will get started on fighting for the compensation you deserve for your merging traffic accident claims.
+The earlier you begin your claim, the earlier it could end, so don’t hesitate to call us today.
+And we will begin fighting for the compensation you deserve for your merging traffic accident claims.

-The Government’s guide to road use for riders and drivers includes general rules, as well as advice on techniques pertaining to different road situations.
+The Government’s guide to road use for riders and drivers includes general rules.
+There is also advice on techniques for different road situations.

 The Health and Safety Executive has produced a page showing road safety legislation for road users.
 This particular page covers work-related road safety information.

-If you have been injured in a car accident that was not your fault, whether as a result of merging traffic or otherwise, our general car accident claims guide may provide you with additional information.
+If you’re injured in a car accident that was not your fault, our car accident claims guide may help.

 Whiplash is one of the more common types of injury after a car accident caused by merging.
 This guide deals specifically with whiplash claims, offering information and advice for this specific injury.